estebanmunchjones2019/nodemailer-form-article/Readme.md

 To know more about them, read the [docs](https://firebase.google.com/docs/functions).

-If you wanna know more about **serverless**, you check out this Academind course: [AWS Serverless APIs & Apps - A Complete Introduction](https://pro.academind.com/p/aws-serverless-apis-apps-a-complete-introduction).
+If you wanna know more about **serverless**, you can check out this Academind course: [AWS Serverless APIs & Apps - A Complete Introduction](https://pro.academind.com/p/aws-serverless-apis-apps-a-complete-introduction), which uses AWS instead of Firebase.